• Home

 • Performance and historical tracking: Dashboards track current performance and analyze historical data to spot trends over time.

-Before Creating an Excel Dashboard: What You Should Know?
+Before Creating Dashboards in Excel: What You Should Know

-Before creating an Excel dashboard, there are essential things to keep in mind.
+Before you create Excel dashboards, there are essential things to keep in mind.
 These steps will ensure your dashboard is clear, useful, and easy to maintain.

 1. Define your objectives: Know what you want to achieve.
 Is it tracking sales, monitoring KPIs, or analyzing data trends?
 Clear objectives help you focus on the right data and avoid distractions.